 Have we really considered the values behind OS policies?
 Or have we bought them from outside, accidentally, since there is this promise to act virtuously for science?

-Quite recently, a colleague of mine asked if researchers who, based on my study (forthcoming soon on Science and Public Policy), feel Open science policy alienation are not early Open science adapters but rather late movers, or even laggards.
+Quite recently, a colleague of mine asked if researchers who, based on my study (”Threat of policy alienation: Exploring the implementation of Open Science policy in research practice”, published on Science and Public Policy), feel Open science policy alienation are not early Open science adapters but rather late movers, or even laggards.
 I answered that I would not like to classify researchers into any category such as the suggested one, since the situation for an individual researcher is far more complex than just the decision of adopting a new technology – Open science, or rather openness of science defined in certain ways and for certain reasons in OS policies – and it deserves to be recognized as such.
 However thankful we must be for that we have Open science enthusiasts, trendsetters and innovators, who do not stop amazing me due to their commitment and ability to arrange time for Open science, I still do not think that complying with Open science policies is an attitude or a simple adopting issue at first, the second or even the third.
 We need OS enthusiasts, change agents, and opinion leaders, if we must continue to use the wordings of the diffusion of innovation theory, but at the same time, I wish we all remembered that very rarely are we experts in all areas of science, scientific practices, cultures and situations.

 The current OS policy emphasis of the altruistic researcher and one-size-fits-for-all guidelines, do not make OS policies tangible at the micro level of everyday research practice.
 When researchers experience the ’dilemma of openness’ and try to interpret OS policies, they are entering into sites where they perceive OS policies as fruitful, pointless, or even threatening the future of and trust in science and creating inequality.
 Regarding research data, studies have even shown that researchers are unable to construct a ’doable’ problem of open data, which makes it impossible for researchers to comply or cope with Open science policies.